cfryerdev/RV-There-Yet-Save-Editor/README.md

 # Ride Save Game Editor - Complete Package

 Welcome!
-This package contains everything you need to edit your Ride (RideGamejam) save files.
+This package contains everything you need to edit your Ride save files.
+Note: This is just a tech demo of having Claude attempt at looking at a save file for a game it does not know, do an analysis, and build a save editor.
+Its also rather amusing that it thinks EpicPens are currency/money or something lol

 ## 📦 What's Included